qbreader/packet-parser/README.md

 You can more info by running `python packet-parser.py --help`.
 Here are some common flags/options:

+- `-b, --buzzpoint`:
+  Output in a format compatible with [buzzpoints](https://github.com/JemCasey/buzzpoint-migrator).
 - `-m, --modaq`:
   Output in a format compatible with **MODAQ**.
 - `-p, --auto-insert-powermarks`: